bencbartlett/Overmind/README.md

 If you do want to use Overmind as-is, it "should" work right out of the box, although the codebase is under a lot of development right now, so I might have broken something.
 If it seems I have, please [submit an issue](https://github.com/bencbartlett/Overmind/issues/new) and I'll try to fix it.

 ### TypeScript
-I'm currently migrating Overmind's entire codebase to TypeScript 2.2 to make future development easier.
-Given the size of the existing codebase (~10k lines as of this edit), this could take a while, so my apologies in advance if issues aren't addressed quickly during this period.
+Overmind is coded in TypeScript 2.2, which automatically catches a lot of would-be runtime errors and allows for a much nicer, more object-oriented coding style.

 ### Find me in game! (username: Muon)
-I'm currently around the `W1XN8X` sector.
+I'm currently around the [`W1XN8X` sector](https://screeps.com/a/#!/map?pos=-19.173,-88.435).
 If my AI is being too agressive, feel free to message me about it.
 I'm working on developing a whitelist to make Overmind stop attacking players who opt out of it.

 # AI Structure

+[Updated version coming soon.]

 ![AI structural schematic](/assets/AIdiagram.png)

 # Design overview

+[Updated version coming soon.]

 ## Brains